m-zest/network_anomaly_detection/README.md

 4. **Model Prediction**: The `/predict` endpoint expects JSON with traffic features and returns the predicted class.
 5. **Postman and curl**: Provides specific steps and examples to test the API via Postman or command-line `curl`.

-Let me know if you need further modifications or have additional questions!
 ```